laurencefass/next-capacitor/README.md

 - aim is to run the dev server in a container for live updates and isolated output when building/rebuilding the static output
 - this is quite server specific so change for your environment

-- docker compose up for the dev server. dev version outputs to .next.dev
+- docker compose up for the dev server.

+dev version outputs to .next.dev prod version outputs to .next.prod

+## to run next js server

+volumes:
+    - ./.next.prod:/app/.next
+    - ./next.config.server.mjs:/app/next.config.mjs
+command: npm run start

+## to run static (exported) server

+volumes:
+    - ./next.config.static.mjs:/app/next.config.mjs
+command: "npx serve@latest out"

 # create android app